NawfelBgh/limitime/README.md

 # limitime

-This program let you define time limits to the users of a linux machine.
+This program lets you define time limits to the users of a linux machine.
-It launchs a task (cron job) which looks every minute for logged on users and logs them out if they exceeded their limits.
-A user can still login after being logged out but this program will log him out again when it checks for users in the next minute.
+It launchs a task (cron job) which looks every minute for logged on users and logs them out if they have exceeded their limits.
+A user can still login after being logged out but will be logged out again when this program checks in the next minute.

 This program doesn't have a GUI.
 It is configurable via simple plain text files.